KristersR123/TUSStudyGroupFinder_project/README.md

   - Home Screen ✔️
   - Imported above from old project along with firebase authentication ✔️
   - Initialised Github for my project ✔️
+  - Changed Title and Welcome message in Main Screen ✔️

 - WORK IN PROGRESS (:heavy_multiplication_x:)
   - Style the interface more with dropdown on "Your Study Groups"